0xC0000054/sc4-more-building-styles/README.md

 it does not add any building styles to the game by itself.

-Maxis programmed the Building Style Control UI to only recognize the check boxes of the 4 built-in styles, no matter how may check boxes are actually present.
+Maxis programmed the Building Style Control UI to only recognize the check boxes of the 4 built-in styles, no matter how many check boxes are actually present.
 This mod patches the game's memory to remove that restriction.

 # WARNING